-The trick here is to search a job a bit early than everyone else.
+The trick here is to search for a job a bit early than everyone else.
 This way you can beat the competition and get a secure position as an intern.
 The trick here is to find out where to look and how to look for the correct type of job.

 How to Look for Summer Internships:

 Always have a resume prepared and ready before you start searching for an internship or a summer job.
-This will speed up the process of application when you find a job that is suited and interesting to you.
+This will speed up the process of the application when you find a job that is suited and interesting to you.

 Try to ensure that the resume is properly structured, is completely proofread and looks professional and presentable.
-Before applying for any kinds of work try to build an experience, whether if it is an entry level, intermediate or a high level profession, experience is a must and is used as a factor to select candidates from a group.
+Before applying for any kind of work trying to build an experience, whether if it is an entry level, intermediate or a high level profession, the experience is a must and is used as a factor to select candidates from a group.

 How a candidate carries himself and the way he dresses shows his attitude towards the job as well as towards others.
-Moreover, employers are far more confident in giving a job to a properly dressed candidate than to someone who dresses shabbily and has no interview etiquettes.
-A person’s wardrobe shows how much he is disciplined and well behaved.
+Moreover, employers far more confident in giving a job to a properly dressed candidate than to someone who dresses shabbily and has no interview etiquettes.
+A person’s wardrobe shows how much he discipline and well behaved.

 Anytime when you are going to enquire about the internship to a potential employer, even if it is just a casual talk, always try to be dressed for the job and the position.

 Another great way to get some help is through your alumni or your seniors.
 Try to find someone, and ask them how they got an internship or a summer job.
-This will help you get the correct information for the area that you are interested.
+This will help you get the correct information for the area that you are interested in.

-They will also have online job postings about various postings that are currently open for the public.
-Try to find such organisation branch, call them and enquire if they would give any information regarding internships and similar jobs.
+They will also have online job postings about various postings that are currently open to the public.
+Try to find such an organization branch, call them and inquire if they would give any information regarding internships and similar jobs.

 Try to poll together your friends, family, acquaintances, colleagues and ask them whether they have any kind of information for job openings and ask if they know people who have such information regarding the availability of such jobs.
-Also try to get to know people who are presently working as interns in a company.
+Also, try to get to know people who are presently working as interns in a company.

-There are many websites present that offer help and is designed to help them in finding the suitable internship.
+There are many websites present that offer help and design to help them in finding a suitable internship.
 Also, try to be careful when such websites ask for your credit, debit or bank details since most of them want to scam you.
 So try not to give much information about you to such websites.

 How to Look for Summer Jobs:

-There are basically three types of summer jobs:
+There are three types of summer jobs:

-1. A job that is only available during the summer.
+- A job that is only available during the summer.